Remchi/bookworm-react/README.md

+Some Basic Information about React-
+React is a front-end Library which is developed by Facebook which makes it very easy to make responsive and custom websites.
+It uses a component based system to divide all the little features in different components which can be later used anywhere in the app(just like use of functions in any other programming language.).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>